nottrobin/docs/src/en/clouds-maas.md

-Title: Using MAAS with Juju
-table_of_contents: True

 # Using MAAS with Juju

 [MAAS][upstream-maas] treats physical servers (or KVM guests) as a public cloud treats cloud instances.

-!!!
-Note:
+[note]
 The Juju 2.x series is compatible with both the 1.x and 2.x series of MAAS.
+[/note]

 ## Adding a MAAS cloud